-17 Capital and Treasury Management are managed by professionally qualified accountants, who also have significant experience within local government.
+Capital and Treasury Management are managed by professionally qualified accountants, who also have significant experience within local government.
 External professional advice is procured where required and members receive appropriate training on a variety of financial subjects, provided by officers and external providers.

-It is recommended that the Authority approves the revised capital budget for 2021/22 and the capital budgets for 2022/23 to 2025/26.
+21 It is recommended that the Authority approves the Capital Strategy, the revised capital budget for 2022/23 and the capital budgets for 2023/24 to 2026/27.

-SECTION H
+Section H